ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/index.rst

    Change the path to match your individual computer.
    If the folder does not exist when the command is run, it will be created.

+   If you want to use jupyter notebook inside the docker container, run ``docker run --name rmgcontainer -v "C:\Users\rmguser\myrmgfiles:/rmg/RMG-Py/myrmgfiles" -it -p 8888:8888 reactionmechanismgenerator/rmg:latest`` instead.
+   And you can start the jupyter notebook by running ``jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`` inside the container.
+   Then you can access the jupyter notebook from your browser by going to ``http://localhost:8888``.
+   You may need to copy and paste the token from the terminal into the browser to access the notebook.

 You are now operating inside an Ubuntu operating system (a container called "rmgcontainer") with a working installation of RMG-Py.
 To leave this container run ``exit``, and to reconnect run ``docker start rmgcontainer --attach --interactive``.